cyberixae/scrapql/README.md

 ## Define Result Validator

+Now that we know what the output will look like we can define a result validator.

 ```typescript
 import { option as tOption } from 'io-ts-types/lib/option';
 import { either as tEither } from 'io-ts-types/lib/either';